algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 ## 4.3 / See Sign information

+This feature describe the facts that it will be possible to see the informations of the sign remotely.
+The informations are:

+- State of the sign ( On / Off )
+- Brightness of the sign ( Percentage )
+- Battery level ( If running on battery )
+- Sign temperature ( Check Overheating )
+- Failure ( If the sign is broken )

 ## 4.4 / Battery lifetime check

+**TBD with Client**

+This feature describe the facts that it will be possible to check the battery lifetime of the sign remotely.
+The battery lifetime will be check every 3 hours.
+This will help the manufacturer to know when to change the battery.

 ## 4.5 / Lock instructions

+For maintenance, the sign might need to be locked and unable to receive commands until the maintenance is done.
+This includes locking down the sign for a period of time for everyone except the repairman finish.

 # 5 / REQUIREMENTS TRACE ABILITY MATRIX